Skip Navigation LinksTitle-V-Application-Narrative

 Activities:

-• CDPH/MCAH will assess current education regarding child development, monitoring of developmental milestones and developmental screening within MCAH programs.*
+• CDPH/MCAH will promote developmental screening, monitoring of developmental milestones, and education on child development within MCAH programs.

 Child Objective 1 | Strategy 4

-Support implementation of Department of Health Care Services (DHCS) policies regarding child health and well-being, including developmental screening.
+Support implementation of DHCS policies regarding child health and well-being, including developmental screening.

 Activities: